-To integrate Horizon pods and pod federations with VMware Identity Manager, you create one or more virtual apps collections in the VMware Identity Manager administration console.
+To integrate Horizon pods and pod federations with VMware Identity Manager, you create one or more virtual apps collections in the VMware Identity Manager console.
 The collections contain the configuration information for the pods and pod federations, as well as sync settings.
 You then sync the Horizon resources and entitlements to VMware Identity Manager.

-In the VMware Identity Manager administration console, you can view the Horizon desktops and applications.
+In the VMware Identity Manager console, you can view the Horizon desktops and applications.
 You can also view user and group entitlements.